Why you don't need Babel - LogRocket Blog

 Write the

 .swcrc config file into the project root.
-Note: some features need turning on.

 Write your test file into